-Because of the possibility of extreme damage and frequency, hurricanes command most of the attention and respect of Florida residents.
+The possibility of extreme damage and frequency of hurricanes commands the most attention and respect of Florida residents.
 Florida residents are well versed in hurricane awareness and preparation.
 Importantly, Florida residents must also be aware of other hazardous weather events that can cause damage and deaths that could possibly surpass what hurricanes can inflict on the population.
 It is important to be aware of these events and when forecasted to occur, take precautions to protect property and personal well-being.
 These hazardous weather events include lightning and tornadoes.

 Florida is the LIGHTNING capital of the USA, killing more people in the State than all other weather events combined.
 In fact, the State has the highest number of lightning casualties of all 50 states.
 When lightning is in the area, anywhere outdoors is dangerous.
 Particularly hazardous locations are near water or trees, on high places such as house roofs, and in open fields such as golf courses.

 When lightning storm occurs, it is important to follow these rules: Go quickly inside a completely enclosed building.
 If no enclosed building is convenient, get inside a hard-topped building.
 This shelter is much safer than a carport, open garage, or covered patio.
 Avoid leaning against vehicles, and get off a bicycle, motorcycle, or golf cart.
 Get out of the water, off the beach, and out of a small boat, kayak, or canoe.
 Do not use metal objects such as golf clubs, tennis rackets, fishing poles, or tools.
 Do not take shelter under a tree.
 If there is no shelter, avoid being the tallest object in the area.
 If located in an area with only isolated trees nearby, crouch on the balls of your feet, and keep twice as far away from a tree as it is tall.